nitindhiman04/resume-site/README.md

 ---

-## 🧑‍💼 Professional Summary
+---

+## 🙋‍♂️ About Me

-Lead Recruiter with over 4 years of experience in full-cycle recruitment across IT, Non-IT, Engineering, Pharma, and Med-Tech industries.
-Hands-on experience in Sales & Marketing.
-Proven track record in sourcing and placing candidates across Contract, Contract-to-Hire, and Full-Time roles.
-Managed W2, C2C, and 1099 hiring models in the U.S., and T4 in Canada.
-Strong in client communication, sourcing, and handling end-to-end recruitment.
-Dependable, target-driven, and focused on results.
+I’m a Certified ASA Corporate Lead Recruiter with over 4 years of experience in global full-cycle recruitment.
+I’ve successfully placed top-tier talent across IT, Non-IT, Engineering, and Life Sciences industries, and I’m well-versed in W2, C2C, 1099, and T4 hiring models.
+I’m passionate about aligning the right talent with the right opportunity and continuously evolving through learning.

+Currently pursuing a part-time CSE program at IIT Mandi, I am committed to expanding my technical acumen while continuing to support strategic recruitment for global clients.

 ---